awsdocs/aws-systems-manager-user-guide/doc_source/automation-ec2rescue.md

 ## Running the Automation<a name="automation-ec2rescue-executing"></a>

 **Important**
-The following Automation workflow stops the unreachable instance\.
+The following automation stops the unreachable instance\.
 Stopping the instance can result in lost data on attached instance store volumes \(if present\)\.
 Stopping the instance can also cause the public IP to change, if no Elastic IP is associated\.

 **To run the AWSSupport\-ExecuteEC2Rescue Automation**